mahmoodlab/HEST/README.md

 The HEST-Library allows **assembling** new samples using HEST format and **interacting** with HEST-1k.
 We provide two tutorials:

-- [2-Interacting-with-HEST-1k.ipynb](https://github.com/mahmoodlab/HEST/tree/main/tutorials/2-Interacting-with-HEST-1k.ipynb): Playing around with HEST data for loading patches, visualizing nuclear segmentation.
+- [2-Interacting-with-HEST-1k.ipynb](https://github.com/mahmoodlab/HEST/tree/main/tutorials/2-Interacting-with-HEST-1k.ipynb): Playing around with HEST data for loading patches.
+Includes a detailed description of each scanpy object.
 - [3-Assembling-HEST-Data.ipynb](https://github.com/mahmoodlab/HEST/tree/main/tutorials/3-Assembling-HEST-Data.ipynb): Walkthrough to transform a Visum sample into HEST.

 In addition, we provide complete [documentation](https://hest.readthedocs.io/en/latest/).